Alex Barron (American football)

-Alex Benjamin Barron (born September 28, 1982) is a former American football offensive tackle in the National Football League for the St. Louis Rams, Dallas Cowboys and New Orleans Saints.
-He was drafted by the St. Louis Rams with the 19th overall pick of the 2005 NFL Draft.
+Alex Benjamin Barron (born September 28, 1982) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the St. Louis Rams with the 19th overall pick of the 2005 NFL draft.
 He played college football for Florida State University, and was a two-time consensus All-American.

-Early years
+Early life

 Barron was born in Orangeburg, South Carolina.
 He attended Orangeburg-Wilkinson High School, and was a two-sport standout in football and basketball for the O-W Bruins.

 In football, he was named a high school All-American by both PrepStar and Football News, ranked the No. 3 lineman in the nation by PrepStar, named to the All-South team by the Orlando Sentinel, and selected as Jeff Whittaker's Deep South Recruiting Guide South Carolina Player of the Year.

 College career

 Barron accepted a football scholarship from Florida State University, where he played for coach Bobby Bowden's Florida State Seminoles football team from 2001 to 2004.
 As a redshirt freshman, he played in 4 games as a backup.
 As a sophomore, he appeared in 14 with five starts.
 As a junior, he started 12 games.

 As a senior, he started all 13 games, allowing only five quarterback pressures and one sack, while contributing to the Seminoles gaining 4,470 offensive yards.
 He was also one of three finalists for the Outland Trophy.

 Barron started 30 out of 43 career games at left tackle.
 He was a first-team All-Atlantic Coast Conference (ACC) selection in 2003 and 2004, and was recognized as a consensus first-team All-American in 2003 and a unanimous first-team All-American in 2004.
 He graduated from Florida State with a bachelor's degree in social science.

 In 2016, he was inducted into the Florida State University Athletics Hall of Fame.
 He also has a permanent display in the Seminoles' locker room.